deckhouse/virtualization/docs/USER_GUIDE.md

           averageUtilization: 70
 ```

-Beyond CPU/memory, the pool also works with custom metrics (`Pods`/`External` via `custom.metrics.k8s.io`/`external.metrics.k8s.io`) and KEDA — for example, to scale runners by CI queue length.
+Beyond CPU/memory, the pool also works with custom metrics (`Pods`/`External` via `custom.metrics.k8s.io`/`external.metrics.k8s.io`) and KEDA — for example, to scale on an external queue length.
 With `scaleDownPolicy: Explicit` an autoscaler can only scale **up**: anonymous scale-down through the `scale` subresource is rejected (remove replicas by name, see below).

 `spec.scaleDownPolicy` selects which replica is removed on anonymous scale-down:

 - `NewestFirst` — the youngest replicas are removed first;
 - `OldestFirst` — the oldest first;
 - `Explicit` — anonymous scale-down is rejected; replicas can be removed only by name (see below).
-Use it for "busy" workloads such as runners and VDI, where only the caller knows which replica is idle.
+Use it when only the caller knows which replica is safe to remove (e.g. an idle one).

 ### Removing specific replicas